PortSwigger/type-xplorer/README.md

 # ContentProbe extension for Burp Suite

 This is a Burp Suite extension designed to test different content types in HTTP requests.
 It allow users to test all possibilities of Content-Types (e.g., urlencoded, JSON, XML) and observe the responses in a user-friendly interface.
+## Why use it ?
+- There are many times when we're trying to find CSRF, IDOR, ATO, and other types of vulnerabilities that involve certain restrictions.
+One common technique is changing the Content-Type header, but doing it manually isn't fun and can be exhausting.
+With this extension, all the checks happen with a single click
 ## Features

 - Send HTTP requests with different content types.